 Once Capital One Shopping has been added to your browser, you’ll see a green “S” followed by a period (S.) in the extension section of your web browser.

 iOS and Android App

-The service’s app can be downloaded from the App Store for your iPhone or the Google Play Store for your Android device.
-The app is not the same as the browser extension, and you should view it more as a companion product.
+The service’s mobile app can be downloaded from the App Store for your iPhone or the Google Play Store for your Android device.
+The mobile app is not the same as the browser extension, and you should view it more as a companion product.